mabdelmenam/KeyWord-Scraper/README.md

 # KeyWord-Scraper
-**Short script to scrape Google Autocompletes searches based on the searc the user types in.**
+**Short script to scrape Google Autocompletes searches based on the search the user types in.**

 **Scraped keywords are stored in an Excel Sheet in the exact order as they appear in Google.**